Top pass defence

 I love this job!

 Different Marines have different shouting styles on the chain-gun.
 So if you want a change, swap your Warthog buddies around before driving in.
 You can even go off to pick up a new gunner from one of the other survivor areas.
 The hilltop group is the easiest.
 You'll find Sergeant Stacker up there - the guy in a cap with a southern drawl.
 He's very talkative on the chain-gun and pretty funny with it too ("Damn I look good!").
-He's easily the pick of that group.
+He's easily the pick of that group and sometimes he's armoured, which makes him a lot more resilient.
 But my favourite has to be Sergeant Johnson.

 If you care to get in the line of fire so the gunner accidentally kills you, you may hear some amusing lines you might not have heard before, as the gunner realizes he's really gone and done it now!